dragotin/quirksite/README.md

 ### Building from Source

 The PDF Quirk source code development branch can be cloned on the [Github page](https://github.com/dragotin/pdfquirk).

 Stable release tarballs can be found on the [Github release page](https://github.com/dragotin/pdfquirk/releases).

-To build PDF Quirk, a Qt 5.x development setup is needed.
+To build PDF Quirk, a Qt 5.x or Qt 6.x development setup is needed.

 Unpack the source archive and go to the top directory of the source.
 From there, perform the following steps: